Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Method

-Each \( Z_s^{(i)} \) is processed by an independent projection head \( h_\theta^{(i)} \), with proportionally fewer prototypes as \( m_i \) decreases.
-A cross-entropy loss \( \mathcal{L}^{(i)} \) is applied to each head’s output.
-The total loss is the sum across all levels with equal weights:
+Each \( Z_s^{(j)} \) is processed by an independent projection head \( h_\nu^{(j)} \), with proportionally fewer prototypes as \( m_j \) decreases.
+A cross-entropy loss \( \mathcal{L}^{(j)} \) is applied to each head’s output.
+The total loss is the sum across all levels with equal weights: $\mathcal{L}_{\text{total}} = \sum_{j=1}^k \mathcal{L}^{(j)}.$ The standard Matryoshka approach~\citep{kusupati2022matryoshka} slices the whole \textit{encoder}’s output along the feature dimension and applies the \emph{same} projection head to each sub-embedding.
+In contrast, we keep the backbone unmodified and extend this setup by attaching a \emph{dedicated projection head and clustering objective} to each subspace.
+This allows each slice to produce distinct prototypes and prototype assignments, encouraging specialization across representational granularity of the features across training steps.

-The ViT encoder is shared across all levels, enabling simultaneous training of multi-granular representations that vary in capacity but remain semantically aligned.

 Our framework supports hierarchical learning: coarse heads capture global semantics, while fine heads focus on local structure akin to early clustering works~\citep{ji2019invariant,asano2020self,vangansbeke2020scan} and unlike most recent representation learning works that optimize only a single feature space~\citep{oquab2024dinov2, tschannen2025siglip2, radford2021learning}.

-As shown in~\autoref{fig:maty_knn}, \methodname significantly outperforms DINOv2~\citep{oquab2024dinov2} across all embedding sizes, especially under heavy compression.
-For fairness, we note that DINOv2 was not trained for dimensional truncation; its information is spread uniformly across the feature space.
-Even more notably, \autoref{fig:ablation} shows that the largest gains (4\%) from our Matryoshka framework occur in dense prediction tasks.
+As shown in~\autoref{fig:ablation}, our Matryoshka framework yields the largest gains on dense prediction tasks and the PCA visualizations in~\autoref{fig:per-slice-pca} show that ~\methodname preserves coherent part-level structure beyond trained dimensions, whereas DINOv2 loses semantic alignment. \alert{\autoref{fig:maty_knn} shows \methodname significantly outperforms DINOv2~\citep{oquab2024dinov2} across all embedding sizes, especially under heavy compression.
+The smooth degradation across embedding slices qualitatively supports~\methodname’s hierarchical learning behavior, indicating that higher-level semantic structure is preserved even in lower-dimensional subspaces.
+For fairness, we note that DINOv2 was not trained for dimensional truncation; its information is spread uniformly across the feature space.}